matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

 ✓ maximizing `P(Y|X)`

 The issue with Bayesian learning is that we may not have enough data to do repeated trials with a set configuration.
+This is why we may use **Naive Bayes Classification**.
+We should be able to assume that certain features in the data are related.